rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 350 px
     :align: center

-    *Figure 17b*: Tree instance from a random Prüfer code
+    *Tree instance from a random Prüfer code*

 Following from the bijection between a labelled tree and its *Prüfer* code, we actually know that there exist :math:`n^{n-2}` different tree graphs with the same *n* vertices.